karan-syan/karan-syan/README.md

 ### Hello, I'm Karanveer Singh!

-I'm a FrontEnd developer from India 🇮🇳
+I'm a Software developer from India 🇮🇳

 **About me**